francois141/codeforces/README.md

 </div>

-## Description of the project
+## Short description of the repo

-Add the description here
+You can have a look at all my submissions during the contests in 2023

 <div align="center">